stat545ubc-2023/assignment-b3-LeviaWang/README.md

 2. Set your working directory to the folder containing the app files.
 3. Run the app using the `shiny::runApp()` function.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests for any enhancements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).